Best Pillow for Vertigo: How the Right Support Can Reduce Dizziness and Improve Sleep

 Wedge pillow

 Some people with vertigo experience relief when sleeping with a slight elevation.
-Wedge pillows raise the upper body gently, helping reduce positional dizziness and acid reflux, which may sometimes worsen symptoms.
+Wedge pillows gently raise the upper body, helping reduce positional dizziness and acid reflux, which can sometimes worsen symptoms.

 A wedge pillow can be useful for back sleepers who feel dizzy when lying completely flat.